ahmedmusharaf31/CS221_DSA/README.md

 - **Sample Problems**: Reinforce your understanding by tackling a curated set of sample problems.
 Practice is key, and this repository is designed to help you apply theoretical knowledge in real-world scenarios.

-- **Language Agnostic**: Whether you're comfortable with Python, Java, C++, or another language, you'll find implementations in multiple programming languages.
+- **Language Agnostic**: Whether you're comfortable with Python, Java, C++, or another language, you'll find implementations easy to understand.
 The goal is to cater to a diverse audience with varied language preferences.

 - **Contributions Welcome**: Learning is a collaborative effort.
 I wholeheartedly welcome contributions!
 If you have a new algorithm or data structure to introduce, an enhancement for an existing one, or a valuable suggestion, please follow the [contribution guidelines](CONTRIBUTING.md).